viklund/courses/assembly/1611/exercises/assembly_assessment.md

 $ samtools index assembly_lib_type.sorted.bam
 ```

 Now that we have a sorted, indexed BAM file, we can also remove the SAM file, and the unsorted BAM file to save some space and keep the project neat!
 Now - what do we do with a BAM file?
-We will use it a little bit more later - but for now, we can use picard tools to get some statistics.
+We will use it a little bit more later - but for now, we can use picard tools to get some insert statistics to see whether our reads seem to be in the correct place.
 Picard tools is a great set of tools, but they suffer from being a tad user hostile.
 To spare you some time, just use the following commands: (just replace <assembly name> and <sorted-bam-filename>

 ```
-module load bioinfo-tools picard/2.0.1 java -Xmx16g -XX:PermSize=8g -jar $PICARD_HOME/CollectInsertSizeMetrics.jar MINIMUM_PCT=0 HISTOGRAM_FILE=<assembly name>.pdf  INPUT=<sorted-bam-filename>  OUTPUT=<assembly name>.sorted.collectInseSize HISTOGRAM_WIDTH=500
+module load bioinfo-tools picard/2.0.1 java -Xmx16g -XX:PermSize=8g -jar $PICARD_HOME/picard.jar CollectInsertSizeMetrics MINIMUM_PCT=0 HISTOGRAM_FILE=<assembly name>.pdf  INPUT=<sorted-bam-filename>  OUTPUT=<assembly name>.sorted.collectInseSize HISTOGRAM_WIDTH=500
 ```

-This will produce a pdf report.
+This will produce a pdf report of insert sizes.
 Download this file using `scp`, and have a look.

 ### REAPR